 The United Arab Emirates (UAE) authorities have announced the suspension of diplomatic relations with Qatar.
-All air and sea points of entry between UAE and Qatar were closed in the early hours of 6 June 2017.
+All air and sea points of entry between UAE and Qatar were closed on 6 June 2017.
 If you have a question about your travel plans you should contact your airline or travel company.
 There are further restrictions on travel and residence affecting UAE and Qatar nationals.
 For more information see this UAE government announcement.

 If you’re a British national holding Qatari residency, and you wish to transit through or enter into the UAE, normal entry requirements to the UAE should apply.

 The UAE authorities announced on 7 June 2017 that showing sympathy for Qatar on social media or by any other means of communication is an offence.
 Offenders could be imprisoned and subject to a substantial fine.

 Around 1.5 million British nationals visit the UAE every year.
 Most visits are trouble-free.

 Terrorists are likely to try to carry out attacks in the UAE.
 See Terrorism.

 The UAE is a Muslim country.
 Laws and customs are very different to those in the UK.
 You should respect local traditions, customs, laws and religions at all times.
 There may be serious penalties for doing something that might not be illegal in the UK.
 See Local Laws and Customs.

 You can contact the emergency services by calling 999 (police), 997 (fire) or 998 (ambulance).

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.